angelitagozaly/IE04-Project-TeamSauceKatsudon/README.md

 Frontend: HTML, CSS, JavaScript

 Plan for this week:
-Analyze use-cases and create product backlog
+- Revise product backlog
+- Create use case diagram
+- Create class diagram
+- Create Hello World page

 This is the initial structure for your project.
 You may customize the structure to your liking, but there are a few rules that you **must** follow.